 - Use up-to-date anti-virus and anti-malware programs and firewalls.

-- Make sure that your operating system and software is current and patched.
+- Make sure that your operating system and software are current and patched.

 - Encrypt sensitive information before storing or sending.

-- Before you donate, sell or discard your computer or portable device, be sure to wipe all personal data.
+- Before you donate, sell or discard your computer or device, be sure to securely wipe all personal data.
 Deleting files is not enough!

 - Learn more by reading PRC Fact Sheet 36.

 Understand How Your Personal Information is Revealed Online

 - Log out of webmail, social networking, and all other accounts before visiting other sites or using search engines.

 - Use your browser's settings to maximize your privacy.
 Disable 3rd party cookies.